Management (glossary entry)

 Relationship

-It is up to the worker and the manager to come to agreement on what specifically is entailed by his commitment to the job.
+It is up to the worker and the manager to come to agreement on what specifically is entailed by the commitment to the job.
 These decisions are usually determined by weighing priorities between specific tasks and goals, the project purpose, and the overall mission of the organization.
 As I already mentioned, better productivity will result when these match up with the worker's strengths, passions and life purpose.

 Most micro-managers will have a more endorsement-based style of relationship.
 They will spend more time telling the worker how they think it should be done.